ajitgoel/Notes/InterviewQuestions/OOAD/Notes.md

 **a.
 Single Responsibility Principle**
 Single Responsibility Principle states that every class should have a single responsibility.
 There should never be more than one reason for a class to change.

-==//This class violates Single Responsibility Principle since this class is doing two things.
-It is dealing with both opening \ closing connections and with
+==This class violates Single Responsibility Principle since this class is doing two things.
+It is dealing with both opening \ closing connections and with data communication.== public interface IDatabase
-//data communication.==
-public interface IDatabase
 {
     void Connect(string connectionString);